-In many instances, once the organization’s data has been encrypted, including backup data and systems, the adversary will instruct the organization on how to pay a ransom within days, or the data will be lost if key is removed.
+In many instances, once the organization’s data has been, encrypted, including backup data and systems, the adversary will instruct the organization on how to pay a ransom within days, or the data will be, lost if the key is, removed.
 Ransomware is literally holding the data hostage.

-Some cases, the target organization may be able to obtain some hope that some researchers may have discovered a way to decrypt the data based on a design flaw, rather than paying a ransom instead of cracking the encryption key.
+In some cases, the target organization may be able to obtain some hope that some researchers may have discovered a way to decrypt the data based on a design flaw, rather than paying a ransom instead of cracking the encryption key.
 In the alternative, the organization will have to consider restoring the systems from a backup or paying the ransom.
-Despite the restoration of data, there is still a risk that the ransomware will not be reactivated or return due to a compromised environment.
+Despite the restoration of data, there is, still a risk that the ransomware will not be, reactivated or returned due to a compromised environment.

-There should be a cyber security governance and risk management program that is tailored to the organization’s size.
-A business’ owners and directors need to consider cyber security risk as a significant risk.
-It should be measured on a par with compliance, operational, financial, and reputational risks, and the results monitored and managed in a similar way.
+There should be, a cyber security governance and risk management program that is, tailored to the organization’s size.
+Business owners and directors need to consider cyber security risk as a significant risk.
+It should be, measured on par with compliance, operational, financial, and reputational risks, and the results monitored and managed in a similar way.